ExecutivePro User Guide

 -

-command finds employees using the keyword you input.
-Those keywords can only be used to find the employee’s name or their department. - If asterisk (
+findcommand finds employees using the keyword you input.
+Those keywords can only be used to find the employee’s name or their department.

-) is inputted, it displays a list of employees matching all the given keywords. - If asterisk (
+- If asterisk (*) is inputted, it displays a list of employees matching all the given keywords.

-) is not inputted, it displays a list of employees matching any of the given keywords. - For name, even if there is a partial match between your keyword and the employees name, that employee will be listed.
+- For name, even if there is a partial match between your keyword and the employees name, that employee will be listed.

 - For department, there has to be a full match between your keyword and the employee’s department.